 Exhibition Urban Animal.
-Cow, Bedbug and Dragon in the History of Tallinn will open at the Kiek in de Kök Artillery Tower Museum on 26 November offering such a compact and complete overview of urban animals for the very first time in the Estonian history scene.
+Cow, Bedbug and Dragon in the History of Tallinn will open at the Kiek in de Kök offering a compact and complete overview of urban animals for the very first time in the Estonian history scene.

 Many Estonian historians have contributed to this exhibition.
 The focus is, naturally, on Tallinn and socio-historical perspective.
 We are investigating how the relationship between the city and animals has developed through the point of view of humans.
 How animals have been kept, what have the animals been used for, who has been eaten, who has been used for clothes, who has been used for working or recreation.

 The exhibition room features a medieval city street where the course of life of domestic animals can be seen from pigsty to feast.
 During the exhibition, the world of wild and untamed animals will be opened in the basement floor of the tower.

 What kind of exotics did the traveling circuses and zoos bring to the life of city folk?

 What did the city streets look like when there were hundreds of teamsters?

 Which animals have lived in the fantasy of the city folk?